Aeonat/hammerheim-rules/7-hammerheim-mods.md

 - Channeling dice may only be used by the wizard that generated them, and any dice that are unused by the player's next turn are wasted.
 - Miscasts are included, and cannot be re-rolled for any reason.
 - Spells that automatically target the closest enemy will not target enemies in combat.
-- One use only items can only be used once per game.
+- One use only items can only be used once per game, but are not lost.
-- Bound Spell items that miscast are destroyed.
+- Bound Spell items that miscast execute the spell and then are destroyed, without resolving the miscast effect.

 ## House Rules: